Exabyte-io/documentation/docs/tutorials/band-gap.md

 !!!
 Note "Accuracy of the results"
     Please note that this calculation is performed using Density Functional Theory and generalized gradient approximation [[3](#links)] and therefore a systematic under-estimate of the band gap is to be expected.
 Further modifications to the input files and settings to correctly predict the band gap are possible and explained elsewhere.

+# Introduction

+The electronic band gap defines the energy difference between the highest occupied electronic state and the lowest unoccupied state.
+When the gap is direct, the minimum change in energy between occupied and unoccupied states occurs at the same point in reciprocal space, and vice versa.
+The indirect band gap can be smaller than direct.
+We support the extraction of both.

 # Create job

 To create a new job, click on the "Create Job" link located in left-hand sidebar menu.